Shouree/storm-http-framework/doc/01-Introduction/01-Downloads/index.md

 Storm is licensed under the LGPL version 2.1.
-Note, however, that the MPS release uses the [Memory Pool System](http://www.ravenbrook.com/project/mps/) from Ravenbrook Ltd. which has a separate license.
+Note, however, that the MPS release uses the [Memory Pool System](http://www.ravenbrook.com/project/mps/) from Ravenbrook Ltd. which has a separate license (BSD 2-clause license).
 The SMM is licensed under the LGPL version 2.1, just like Storm.

 Parts of the libraries, such as the Ui library, may rely on other third party libraries.
 To check which libraries are used and which licenses apply, type `licenses` in the Basic Storm top loop, or